Dildz/SPT-Fika-OracleARM--Docker-Compose-Guide/README.md

 You can verify your Docker installation by running `docker --version` or by running `docker run hello-world`

 ## Pre-Setup
-Use the pre-setup.sh file found in [Releases](https://github.com/Dildz/SPT-Fika-modded--Docker-Guide) to create the docker folders, clone the Github repository, copy the required files and create the container image, build the container image & up the server.
+Use the pre-setup.sh file found in [Releases](https://github.com/Dildz/SPT-Fika-modded--Docker-Guide) to create the docker folders, clone the Github repository, copy the required files, build the container image & up the server.

 Download & place the pre-setup.sh file in your home folder & run with:
 ```